 Due to the great number of boards utilized for a variety of functions, they will be distinguished by whether or not they serve the entire university community or a part thereof.

-- University Board: A university board is a body formally established by university policy or by directive from the Board of Regents, Chancellor, or executive vice president and provost.
+- University Board: A university board is a body formally established by university policy or by directive from the Board of Regents, Chancellor, or provost and senior vice president for academic affairs.

 - College and Departmental Boards: A college, departmental or administrative unit board is a body appointed by a community college president, dean, vice president, associate dean, division or department head or other executive or academic administrator, whose work furthers the interest of the college, department or administrative unit by providing collective work product, advice, and/or recommendations.